bandirevanth/mastering-ai/README.md

 ![01 Intelligence](https://user-images.githubusercontent.com/124214430/222724983-0eb6649d-36ca-4039-b3f4-60d8169180a2.png)

 ### Reasoning
-It is the set of processes that enables us to provide besis for judgement, making decisions, and prediction.
+It is the set of processes that enables us to provide a basis for judgment, making decisions, and prediction.
 There are broadly two types:

 1. [**Inductive Reasoning**](https://www.scribbr.com/methodology/inductive-reasoning/)

-* It conducts specific observations to makes broad general statements.
+* It conducts specific observations to make broad general statements.
 * Even if all of the premises are true in a statement, inductive reasoning allows for the conclusion to be false.

 **Example**: "Nita is a teacher, Nita is studious.
-Therefore, All teachers are studious."
+Therefore, all teachers are studious."

 2. [**Deductive Reasoning**](https://www.scribbr.com/methodology/deductive-reasoning/)

 * It starts with a general statement and examines the possibilities to reach a specific, logical conclusion.
 * If something is true of a class of things in general, it is also true for all members of that class.

 **Example**: "All women of age above 60 years are grandmothers.
-Shalini is 65 years.
+Shalini is 65 years old.
 Therefore, Shalini is a grandmother."

 ### Learning - 1
-The ability of learning is prossessed by humans, particular species of animals, and AI-enabled systems.
-Learning is categorized as follows:
+The ability of learning is processed by humans, particular species of animals, and AI-enabled systems.
+Learning is categorised as follows:

 1. **Auditory Learning**

 * It is learning by listening and hearing.
-For example, students listening to recorded audio lectures.
+For example, students listen to recorded audio lectures.

 2. **Episodic Learning**